thejoshwolfe/wolfebin/readme.md

 /path/to/wolfebin_server.py
 ```

-This will create the database in `~/wolfebin_server` or something.
+This will create a config file and the database below `~/wolfebin_server`.

-TODO: how to configure things for first time use?
+As with all servers, you must know your public I.P. address or setup a dns
+redirect.
+Then you probably need to configure port forwarding on your router.